-These are all data channels that need some level of post-processing in a motorsports data analysis software.
+These are all data channels that need some level of post-processing in motorsports data analysis software.

 These are motorsports metrics that the standard GoPro software has not been able to generate.
 Therefore this is what the Race Technology software is providing for you.

-It take the GPS and acceleration data from the GoPro and allows you to create those overlay videos.
+It takes the GPS and acceleration data from the GoPro and allows you to create those overlay videos.